Brooches: Obvious really a brooch bouquet needs loads of brooches, the number

 parafilm & satin ribbon

-you can buy brooch bouquet supplies or brooch bouquet kits if you look online but it's more fun and probably more cost effective to buy the brooches for your bouquet you choose and not what someone else chooses for you.
+you can buy brooch bouquet supplies or brooch bouquet kits if you look online but it's more fun and probably more cost effective to buy the brooches for your bouquet.
+You choose what you like and not what someone else chooses for you.

 A good start would be 20 of the £1.99 small brooches and 5 of the £3.99 large brooches then you can add more as you need depending on your bouquet size.